bitnami/charts/bitnami/victoriametrics/README.md

 <!--- app-name: VictoriaMetrics -->

-# Bitnami package for VictoriaMetrics
+# Bitnami Secure Images Helm chart for VictoriaMetrics

 VictoriaMetrics is a fast, cost-effective, and scalable monitoring solution and time series database, compatible with Prometheus and Graphite